rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 A CHP with a variable share of heat and electricity output is currently not implemented.
 It could be added as a new oemof asset type.

 When using two conversion objects to emulate a bidirectional conversion assets (eg. charge controllers, bi-directional inverters), their capacity should be interdependent.
-This is currently not the case, as explained in the :ref:`limitations <limitations-real-life-constraint>`
+This is currently not the case, as explained in the :ref:`limitations <limitations-real-life-constraint>`.

 FUN-MVS-07 - Optimisation goal